-Baby birds may look like little dinosaurs, but they are really quite fragile.
-Since they’re not a velociraptor, you can’t throw just anything down their gullets.
-They have very specific food needs that will change as they age and grow but can also vary by species.
-While it can be tricky to manage your brand-new innocent birdie’s diet, we’re here to tell you what to feed a baby bird.
-When choosing your avian’s menu, avoid these five foods that may harm your sweet pet.
+Even though baby birds look like little dinosaurs, they aren’t quite as tough.
+Since they’re not actually velociraptors, you can’t throw just anything down their gullets.
+Chicks have very specific food needs that will change as they age and also vary from species to species.
+While it can be tricky to manage your brand-new birdie’s diet, we’re here to tell you what to feed a baby bird.
+When choosing your avian’s menu, avoid these five foods that may harm the little critter.

 You should avoid feeding baby birds these five things: